Parenting

 Break It into Small Pieces

 "All the homework" can feel overwhelming, but "just the first math problem" might be manageable.
 Break large tasks into small steps and let the child feel a sense of accomplishment after completing each one.
 Adapting the Pomodoro Technique (25 minutes of focus + 5 minutes of rest) for children (15 minutes of focus + 5 minutes of rest) is also effective.
-(Books on parenting can also be helpful)
+Using a timer to visualize "let's push through to here" makes the end visible and tasks more approachable.

 Summary

 The ultimate goal of homework support is to raise a child who can learn on their own even without a parent's help.
 Instead of giving answers, nurture the ability to think.
 Praise the process and maintain an appropriate distance.
-This approach fosters a child's ownership of their learning.
+Flexibility in changing your approach as children advance through grades is also important.
+This approach fosters a child's ownership of their art of learning, and when parents practice it consistently, children develop genuine academic confidence.